kapit4n/wijmo-test-grid/Readme.md

   - text
   - list
 - conditions
-  - equal
   - greater
   - greater or equal
   - less than
   - less than and equal
   - between

 # BUGS
 - [FIXED] filter values sending is not working after move to comp
-- [] asc and desc over modal should need to be applied on apply button
+- [BUG001] asc and desc over modal should close the modal
+-